HearthSim/hearthsim.info/docs/deckstrings.md

 constructed decks; however it can theoretically contain single and double copy cards as well.

-Although final ordering does not matter, cards are sorted by DBF ID in their respective array in order to consistently generate the same deckstrings for the same decks.
+Although final ordering does not matter, cards are sorted by ascending DBF ID in their respective array in order to consistently generate the same deckstrings for the same decks.
+We call deckstrings where all card lists (including heroes) are sorted this way **canonical deckstrings**.
+The reference implementations below should already be generating canonical deckstrings.

 ## Comments